 Gain the knowledge necessary to prepare for and respond to computer security incidents.
 Topics include incident response preparation, detection, reaction, recovery, maintenance, computer-related disaster recovery, and business continuity planning.

-IS 640 — Technology Planning & Capital Budgeting — 3 hours
+IS 651 — Data Management & SQL for Analytics — 3 hours